Kerelous-Mouris/ClicksTask/README.md

 # ClicksTask
 Clicks Task For Junior Android Developer Position.
-A simple News application Built from scratch using Kotlin and MVVM architecture pattern.
+A simple News application Built from scratch using Kotlin and MVVM architecture pattern and Coroutines.
 Used Retrofit, Recyclerview, LiveData, and CardView.

 ![](https://github.com/Kerelous-Mouris/ClicksTask/blob/main/Screens/screen1.png)